ShantanuShirsath/Multimodal-skin-lesion-classification/README.md

-# Multimodal Skin lesion Clasification
+# Multimodal Skin lesion Classification

 Following project is a research project on use of Multimodal Attention based Model for Skin lesion Classification.
 The project was developed with the aim of implementing a multimodal Attention-based method that uses Radar signals from skin and image data to classify skin lesions and therefore eventually contribute in early detection of skin cancer.